kevbot404/zywoo-forecast/README.md

 - Historical air quality data gathered from OpenAQ and forecast data from Open-Meteo.

-- Historical and forecast weather data gathered from Open-Meteo (currently unimplemented).
+- Historical and forecast weather data gathered from Open-Meteo.

 ##